nealenssle/nealenssle.github.io/pages/quotes.md

 "All good work is done in defiance of management." &ndash; _Bob Woodward_

-"There are always two or three sides to every story." &ndash; _Neal Enssle_

 "A ruler should be slow to punish and swift to reward." &ndash; _Ovid_

 "He who has great power should use it lightly." &ndash; _Seneca_